 I was 15 when I met Jacqueline Labbé.
 She was the one who told me that the soap I was using everyday wasn’t made for my “melaninated” skin.
-Jacqueline was a Martiniquean poet, writer and activist who taught me to embrace myself and let my natural, curly and tangled hair down
+Jacqueline was a Martiniquean poet, writer and activist.
+She taught me to embrace myself and let my natural, curly and tangled hair down

-In those days afro-enhancing products were not the norm, women straightened their hair and sometimes lightened their skin.
+In those days afro-enhancing products were not the norm.
+Women of color straightened their hair and sometimes lightened their skin.

-The benefit of growing up in Martinique between age 7 and 17 is that many Martiniqueans still shared the wisdom of the “neg marrons”, the Africans who were brought as slaves but escaped the plantations by running to and living in the inaccessible mountains of Martinique.
+The benefit of growing up in Martinique between age 7 and 17 is that many Martiniqueans still shared the wisdom of the “neg marrons”.
+They were Africans who were brought as slaves but escaped the plantations.
+Runaways, they lived in the inaccessible mountains of Martinique.
 They taught the medicine of nature and the pride of their ancestors.

 Jacqueline opened my eyes and taught me that the world I lived in did not take my unique nature into account and that beauty products and ideals were not made with me in mind.

 It was then that my conscious emancipation journey started.
-I was a slow process because the conditioning of the euro-centric model ran and still runs deep.
+It was a slow process because the conditioning of the euro-centric model ran and still runs deep.

 At 16, I walked into the footsteps of the first model of color for Yves St Laurent, Mounia, who also came from Martinique.